 The Japanese company Healios K.K. is preparing, in collaboration with Sumitomo Dainippon Pharma, for a clinical trial using allogeneic iPSC-derived retinal cells to treat age-related macular degeneration (AMD).

-Within Japan, there are numerous physician-led studies underway investigating the use of iPSC-derived cellular products within human patients.
+Of course, there are also numerous physician-led studies underway in Japan investigating the use of iPSC-derived cellular products inhuman patients.
 These clinical trials are for diseases such as macular degeneration, ischemic cardiomyopathy, Parkinson’s disease, solid tumors, spinal cord injury (SCI) and platelet production.

-Details on each of these trials are provided below:
+Details on each of these Japanese trials are provided below:

 Clinical Trials for AMD